ECP-WarpX/impactx/docs/source/usage/python.rst

    :param name: name of the series
    :param backend: I/O backend, e.g., ``bp``, ``h5``, ``json``
    :param encoding: openPMD iteration encoding: (v)ariable based, (f)ile based, (g)roup based (default)

+   .. py:property:: name

+      name of the series

+   .. py:property:: nonlinear_lens_invariants

+      Compute and output the invariants H and I within the nonlinear magnetic insert element

+   .. py:property:: alpha

+      Twiss alpha of the bare linear lattice at the location of output for the nonlinear IOTA invariants H and I.
+      Horizontal and vertical values must be equal.

+   .. py:property:: beta

+      Twiss beta (in meters) of the bare linear lattice at the location of output for the nonlinear IOTA invariants H and I.
+      Horizontal and vertical values must be equal.

+   .. py:property:: tn

+      Dimensionless strength of the IOTA nonlinear magnetic insert element used for computing H and I.

+   .. py:property:: cn

+      Scale factor (in meters^(1/2)) of the IOTA nonlinear magnetic insert element used for computing H and I.

 .. py:class:: impactx.elements.Programmable